philipturner/molecular-renderer/Documentation/HDL.md

 Starts a section that instantiates a previously designed object, then rotates or translates it.
 This may not be called inside a `Volume` or another `Affine`.

 > TODO: Accumulate the affine transforms into a 3x3 matrix, then apply to the copied positions.
+Simply pass all 3 cardinal axes through the transformation sequence, then create a matrix from the results.
+The transformations can be applied eagerly, instead of buffering them up for lazy evaluation.

 ```swift
 Concave { }